lyle0129/To-do...ro/README.md

 👉 [Check out To-doro here](https://to-doro.vercel.app/)

-** Note: I sincerely hope you just clone the repo and run the app locally instead because I might deplete my vercel limits if you use the app through it. **
+** Note: I sincerely hope you just clone the repo and run the app locally instead if you plan on using it for long time because I might deplete my vercel limits if you use the app through it. **

 ______________________________________________________________________________